Trap, Transport Transplant Permit

 Trap Release Site Information Forms: For each ranch where animals are to be trapped or released, the applicant must submit completed Trap Site Information Form(s) and Release Site Information Form(s) to the TPWD Wildlife Biologist by the first business day in January.
 If a trap or release site is a high-fenced pasture within a ranch, the information submitted must be specific to that pasture.
 The information submitted will be used by Texas Parks and Wildlife Department to assess the current status of habitat, wildlife resources, and potential competition on ranches proposed for removal/addition of white-tailed deer.

-Trap Site Chronic Wasting Disease Testing: Chronic Wasting Disease (CWD) samples, collected from wild adult white-tailed deer taken after October 1st of the previous hunting season, must be submitted to and tested by the Texas Veterinary Medical Diagnostic Laboratories (TVMDL).
+Trap Site Chronic Wasting Disease Testing: Chronic Wasting Disease (CWD) samples, collected from wild adult white-tailed deer on or after the Saturday closest to September 30 of the year for which activities of the permit are authorized, must be submitted to and tested by the Texas Veterinary Medical Diagnostic Laboratories (TVMDL).
 DO NOT FREEZE SPECIMENS.
 Ten percent of the number of animals requested to be relocated (minimum of 10, maximum of 40) must be sampled and tested.
-Applicants that can prove they have accumulated at least 60 'not detected' results for the property are required to sample and test 3% of the number of animals to be moved (minimum of 1) prior to the following trapping season.
-Test results from deer tested during the previous hunting season may be used if a permittee trapped, transported, and transplanted fewer deer last year than were authorized.* Copies of test-result sheets, received from TVMDL, must be submitted to TPWD with your application.
+All submitted samples must be collected from deer of at least 16 months of age.
+Copies of test-result sheets, received from TVMDL, must be submitted to TPWD with your application.
 Result sheets must indicate that CWD was not detected in any sample submitted.
 TPWD suggests that prospective trap sites work with their local veterinarian to collect and submit appropriate samples to TVMDL.
-Translocation activities consisting solely of relocating deer within a contiguous property owned by the same person are exempt from testing requirements.* If a permittee traps, transports, and transplants fewer deer than are authorized in a given permit year, that permittee may trap, transport, and transplant the remaining deer the following year from the same trap site without having to provide new samples for testing; however, the person must apply for a new Triple T permit and must re-submit the test results from the previous year.
-If the application for a new TTT permit specifies a number of deer greater than the remainder from the previous year, then 10% of the number of animals requested to be relocated (minimum of 10, maximum of 40) must be sampled and tested.
+Translocation activities consisting solely of relocating deer within a contiguous property owned by the same person are exempt from testing requirements.

 Release Site Wildlife Management Plan: An approved Texas Parks and Wildlife Department Wildlife Management Plan must be approved and on file for each proposed release site.
 Landowners can prepare their own plan, or seek professional assistance.
 To obtain your TPWD Wildlife Biologist's contact information please call the Wildlife Division District Leader for your county.
 After clicking on the link below to select the appropriate county, the District Leader contact information appears on that page.
 If you do not have access to the internet, please contact the Wildlife Permits Office at (512) 389-8212 for District Leader contact information.Find a Biologist by County